Lesson 1

 Oral & Practical Tests — 14 CFR 65.79

 Each applicant must pass an oral and practical test demonstrating satisfactory understanding of knowledge, risk management, and skill elements for each subject in the ACS.
-The testing standards are now called the ACS (Airman Certification Standards) — this should be a core part of your study material.
+The testing standards are the ACS (Airman Certification Standards) — this should be a core part of your study material.

 FAA Evaluation of Experience — FAA Order 8900.1